Bang Bang Lulu: Ska

 Bang Bang Lulu were also a Ska and Soul revival band in the UK.
 They formed in 2005 and released the album Ska Wars.

 A Boeing B-17G-100-BO 43-38905 of the 708th Bomb Squadron, 447th Bombardment Group (H) was named "Bang Bang Lulu" based at Rattlesden, Suffolk, U.K.

 Boney M. version

 "Bang Bang Lulu" was a 1986 single by the German band Boney M. It was taken from their final album, the 1985 Eye Dance.
-The single failed to chart, and the group—having disbanded after their 10th anniversary—didn't promote it.
+The single failed to chart, and the group, having disbanded after their tenth anniversary, did not promote it.
 It was originally intended for Liz Mitchell to sing, but she found the lyrics vulgar and refused to do it.
 Instead, Reggie Tsiboe did the lead vocals, backed by session singers Amy and Elaine Goff.